MuTLY/wsl-ubuntu-bash-colors/README.md

 # WSL Ubuntu bash console colors

+## Easy mode

+The easiest mode to have Ubuntu colors on the WSL Ubuntu bash is to use the new Windows Terminal app (you can find it on the Windows Store), add the color scheme inside the `windows-terminal-color-scheme.json` file to the custom colors of the Windows Terminal settings and set it as the default for the Ubuntu profile.

+## Hard mode

 This Powershell script writes new colors to the Windows registry, modifying the Windows Subsystem for Linux (WSL) Ubuntu bash to resemble the colors of the native Ubuntu bash.

 1. Install WSL, then reboot;